10.2 Binary Search Insertion Point¶

 Suppose there are multiple target elements in the array.
 Ordinary binary search can only return the index of one target, and cannot determine how many target elements are to the left and right of that element.

 The problem requires inserting the target element at the leftmost position, so we need to find the index of the leftmost target in the array.
-Initially, consider implementing this through the steps shown in Figure 10-5:
+A straightforward initial approach is to follow the steps shown in Figure 10-5:

 - Perform binary search to obtain the index of any